The History of Slim Pickins

 The mile marker three ended up being some of the runner’s turning point, since once you passed MM# 3, and went downhill, you were more of less committed.
 In other words, once you go down Mile 3 Hill, you might as well trudge on out to MM8 and make the turn.

-Weather was good, there was still plenty of snow in the Laurel Highlands from a late fall dusting.
+Weather was looking good, there was still plenty of snow in the Laurel Highlands from a late fall dusting.

 The training schedule was supposed to be longer on Friday, and then “ten” miles on Saturday, but I figured some extra mileage-especially at a hiking pace, with a full stomach-would be okay.